NikhilLakde/nikhillakde/README.md

 <br />

-hi, I'm [Aakash Patwardhan](https://aakash2201.github.io/Personal-Website/), a passionate self-taught full stack web developer and an aspiring Writer from India.
+hi, I'm [Nikhil Lakde](https://aakash2201.github.io/Personal-Website/), a passionate self-taught full stack web developer and an aspiring Writer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I love to create new things and I like to tell new stories.
 My goal is to tell Indian stories which can make impact on world.
 I also share my thoughts, life experiences and short stories on my blog named as ["Sky & Beyond"](https://sky-n-beyond.blogspot.com/)